MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 ## How do I customize search results?

-Make sure you customize the search results as recommended in this article [How do I customize and configure search results?](#how-do-i-customize-and-configure-search-results).
+The next step is to customize the search results as recommended in this article [How do I customize and configure search results?](#how-do-i-customize-and-configure-search-results).
 To learn more about customizing search results, see [Customize the search results page](https://docs.microsoft.com/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).

 ## What are the connector limitations?